edisonm/documents/Proxmox_on_Laptop.md

-While some tutorials out there are more focused on reusing old laptops as servers, this is more for people like me who want to use Proxmox as a Desktop Virtualization in a Mobile Workstation, in my case, I use it to test it-infrastructure that later can be deployed in production machines.
+While some tutorials out there are more focused on reusing old laptops as servers, this is more for people like me who want to use Proxmox as a Desktop Virtualization in a Mobile Workstation, in my case, I use it to test IT-infrastructure that later can be deployed in production machines.

 Follow the [official installation instructions](https://pve.proxmox.com/wiki/Install_Proxmox_VE_on_Debian_12_Bookworm),